 Many people assume that all dog groomers are made equal, when in fact, licensing from the National Dog Grooming Association of America (NDGAA) is voluntary.
-Be sure to look for certification at the front desk of any groomers, to make be sure of the business’ credentials.
-This guarantees that each groomer has experience with not only grooming, but maintenance and animal safety as well.
+Be sure to look for certification at the front desk of any groomers to ensure the business’ credentials.
+It guarantees that each groomer has experience with not only grooming but maintenance and animal safety as well.

 Note: Even skilled and experienced groomers occasionally cut below the fur, but someone without the training can do much, much worse.

 Before you settle on a particular dog groomer, do your research.
 Look for a groomer who is experienced in grooming the breed of dog that you own.
 Ensure that the facilities at the groomer’s place are clean, well maintained, and free from any odors.
 You can also check out reviews or recommendations for a specialist you like the best.